If you are married to a permanent resident and live outside the U.S., you can apply for a green card.

 About 1-2 months after receiving the interview letter, the applicant attends the interview.

-The visa interview will be arranged at a U.S. embassy or consulate in the applicant spouse’s home country.
+The visa interview will be arranged at a U.S. embassy or consulate in the foreign spouse’s home country.

 The exact time, date and location of the interview will be mentioned in the appointment notice.